-Did you know the average age of an RV owner in Australia is 33 and has an average income of $48, 000-$72, 000?
+Did you know the average age of an RV owner in Australia is 33?
+It has an average income of $48, 000-$72, 000.

 The research also indicated the typical RV owner is more active and enjoys an outdoor lifestyle; 87% of current RV owners indicated a preference for outdoor activities such as hiking and fishing.

-Most RV owners (80%) were also likely to travel to new places without planning in advance, resulting in more confidence in exploring regional destinations.
+Most RV owners (80%) were also likely to travel to new places without planning in advance.
+Resulting in more confidence in exploring regional destinations.
 This demonstrates the value the RV industry has to regional tourism bodies.